Kawaikimono/Movies-n-Drinks/README.md

 ## User Story
 AS AN user with curiosity
-I WANT to find random movies and drinks to go along with SO THAT I can choose movies and drinks without being indecisive
+I WANT to find random movies and random drinks to go along with SO THAT I don't have to plan out ideas

 ## Features